 Brown Butter Frosting

-- In a large bowl using a handheld or stand mixer fitted with a paddle attachment, cream the room temperature brown butter and powdered sugar until smooth.
+- In a large bowl using a handheld or stand mixer fitted with a paddle attachment, cream the softened brown butter until smooth.

-- Add in the eggnog and bourbon and beat the frosting on high for 4-5 minutes until light and fluffy.
+- Slowly drizzle in the eggnog and bourbon until fully incorporated.
+Beat on high for 3-4 minutes or until the buttercream is light and fluffy.

 Assemble the Cake

-- Remove cake layers from the freezer.
-Place the bottom layer of cake on your cake stand and brush with about ⅓ of the milk soak.
+- Place the bottom layer of cake on your cake stand and brush with about ⅓ of the cake soak.
 Then spread about ¼ of the frosting on top in an even layer.

 - Then top with the next layer and repeat.
 Place the final cake layer upside down so that the top of your cake is as even as possible.